Are you new to homeschooling? Here are four things you need to consider when beginning your homeschool:

 Because I’d know I wasn’t trying to make a school at home.

 I’d alter my expectations: my home is not a school.

 We’d chart the weather.

-We’d begin to discover different cloud forms, temperature shifts, barometer, and thermometer use.
+Together, we’d begin to discover different cloud forms, temperature shifts, barometers, and thermometer use.

 We’d do poetry teatime every day.

 Cause it’s fun.